Choumiko/Foreman/README.md

  - Hide the main button: /c remote.call("foreman", "hide")
  - Change button order for stored blueprints (L,E,R,D stand for Load, Export, Rename, Delete): /c remote.call("foreman", "setButtonOrder", "LERD")

+###Sharing blueprints across saves:

+ - click the Export/Export all button for the blueprint/book you want to share
+ - the files are written to:  C:\Users\"Yor user name"\AppData\Roaming\Factorio\script-output on Windows,  to ~/.factorio/script-output on Linux or to wherever you installed the zip version
+ If you can't find it search your PC for the path/filename Foreman prints ingame when exporting
+ - to import a blueprint: copy the contents of the file, open the Foreman gui, click the + button and paste it in the textfield, click import.

 Todo
 ---
 - wait for 0.15